LDPC codes: comparing cluster graphs to factor graphs: Results

-The results are shown in Figure~\ref{fig:results}.
-The BER comparison between a factor and cluster graph is shown on the left.
+The BER comparison between a factor and cluster graph is shown in Fig.~\ref{fig:results}(a).
 The cluster graph outperforms the factor graph over the entire SNR spectrum with a more pronounced difference at higher SNRs.
-The cluster graph also outperforms the factor graph when comparing the average number of message passing iterations required by the decoder (shown on the right).
-The difference is more pronounced at lower SNRs when more iterations are required for decoding and the cluster graph maintains a $14\%$ improvement up to $\approx3$ dB SNR.
+The cluster graph also outperforms the factor graph when comparing the average number of message passing iterations required by the decoder shown in (b).
+For both MP and SP inference, cluster graphs outperform their factor graph counterparts.
+The performance difference between the cluster graph and factor graph is more notable for MP, which can be attributed to the combined effect of slower convergence of factor graphs and slower convergence of MP inference.

+For MP, the cluster graph achieves a BER of $10^{-3}$ at 2.8 dB, while the factor graph achieves the same BER at 3 dB.
+This suggests a coding gain of 0.2 dB for MP inference.
+Similarly, for SP, the cluster graph achieves a BER of $10^{-3}$ at 2.6 dB, while the factor graph achieves the same BER at 2.8 dB.
+This suggests a coding gain of 0.2 dB for SP inference.

-We also note that the cluster graph's expected behaviour is stable across the entire SNR spectrum, similar to the factor graph.
+We also note that both the cluster graph, as well as the factor graph, are stable across the entire SNR spectrum, exhibiting the standard waterfall behaviour (with no error floor region).

+Note that the BER performance of SP inference is better than MP inference.
+This is due to the limit imposed on the maximum number of iterations.